-Existent mechanisms for checkpoint and migration are implemented at different levels: System VM, Process level, and OO VM, the main subject of this work.
-Naturally, the level of implementation influences the type of information maintained; that is, depending on the level of implementation, we can obtain checkpoint and migration of OSs (i.e., a complete machine or platform installation), applications, or threads.
-Regardless of the level of implementation, the execution state that the mechanisms have to persist can be divided into two parts: internal and external state.
-The internal state includes pending signals, address space (heap, stack and any region mapped), and internal registers.
-External state covers file descriptors, the actual contents of the files, and sockets.
+Copyright © 2011 John Wiley & Sons, Ltd. Prepared using cpeauth.cls subject of this work.
+Naturally, the level of implementation influences the type of information maintained, i.e. depending on the level of implementation, we can obtain checkpoint and migration of: operating systems (i.e., a complete machine or platform installation), applications, or threads.
+Regardless the level of implementation, the execution state which the mechanisms have to persist can be divided into two parts: internal and external state.
+The internal state includes pending signals, address space (heap, stack and any region mapped) and internal registers.
+External state covers file descriptors, the actual contents of the files and sockets.